Godthåbsvej: Notable buildings and residents

 Aksel Møllers Have (Godthåbsvej 35–41) is a Modernist housing estate built in 1946 to design by Sigurd Tanggaard.
 Godthaab Church, located on Nylandsvej, just off Godthåbsvej, is from 1909 and was designed by Gotfred Tvede.

-The 3-story apartment buildings Godthåbshus, Grøndalshus and Fordreshus (Godthåbsvej 182–208, Rønnebærvej 2-12) were built in 1926–27 based on the design by Thorkild Henningsen and Karl Larsen.
+The 3-story apartment buildings Godthåbshus, Grøndalshus and Fordreshus (Godthåbsvej 182–208, Rønnebærvej 2–12) were built in 1926–27 based on the design by Thorkild Henningsen and Karl Larsen.
 Thorkild Henningsen also designed the slightly younger terraced housing development Fuglebakken 1928–29.
 It consists of a total of 165 houses located on the streets Godthåbsvej, Duevej, Fuglebakkevej, Drosselvej, Solsortevej, Vagtelvej and Egernvej.

 Grøndalshuset, on the corner with Sallingevej (No. 2–4) in Vanløse, is a housing estate designed by Frits Schlegel in 1936.

 Transport

-Grøndal station (formerly Godthåbsvej station) is located on the border between Frederiksberg and Vanløse.
+Grøndal railway station (formerly Godthåbsvej railway station) is located on the border between Frederiksberg and Vanløse.
 The station is located on the Ring Line of the S-train system and is served by the F trains.

 One of the stations, Aksel Møllers Have, on the City Circle Line of the Copenhagen Metro is located at Aksel Møllers Have.